iamdtang/skaterdav85.github.io/teaching/2019/assignments/client-side-routing.md

 For this assignment, you will build another Reddit API application with React using React Router.

-Create a 2 column layout with a left nav bar and a main content area on the right.
-Display links for the following animals in the left nav bar:
+Create a layout with a navigation and a main content area.
+Display links for the following animals in the navigation:

-* cats
+* Cats
-* chickens
+* Chickens
-* cows
+* Cows
-* dogs
+* Dogs
-* pigs
+* Pigs

 When one of these links is clicked, fetch the data from the Reddit API `https://www.reddit.com/r/{animal}.json` (i.e. [https://www.reddit.com/r/pigs.json](https://www.reddit.com/r/pigs.json)) and display the following properties for each post: